Transformers

 The transformer is a sequence-to-sequence neural architecture that revolutionized natural language processing by efficiently learning contextual representations through parallelized attention mechanisms.
 Originally introduced for machine translation in the seminal paper “Attention is All you Need” by Vaswani et al. (2017) , transformers have since become the foundation for most modern NLP systems.

-Figure 1: Overview of the Transformer Architecture (Source).
+Figure 1.
+Overview of the Transformer Architecture (Source).

 Motivation

-Figure 3: The update gate $z$ selects whether the hidden state $h_t$ is to be updated with a new hidden state $\tilde{h}_t$.
-The reset gate $r$ decides whether the previous hidden state $h_{t-1}$ is ignored.
+Figure 3.
+Gated Recurrent Units (GRUs): The update gate $z$ determines how much of the previous hidden state $h_{t-1}$ is carried forward versus how much is updated with the new candidate hidden state $\tilde{h}_t$.
+The reset gate $r$ controls how much of the previous hidden state is ignored when computing the candidate hidden state.
 Source: Cho, Kyunghyun, et al.

 Components